JZ1101/Hourly-trading-with-momentum-transformers/README.md

 - `--commission`: Trading commission as a decimal (default: 0.001 = 0.1%)
 - `--capital`: Initial capital for the backtest (default: 10000)
 - `--no-baseline`: Disable baseline model comparison

+How to Run with Synthetic Data
+You can now test your transformer model on a synthetic sine wave by running: python backtest_testset_only.py --experiment experiments/your_model_directory --synthetic By default, this will use a sine wave with 20 periods, 100 points per period, and 0.1 noise level.
+Customization Options
+You can customize the synthetic data with these parameters: python backtest_testset_only.py --experiment experiments/your_model_directory \
+                                --synthetic \
+                                --wave-type sine \
+                                --periods 20 \
+                                --points-per-period 100 \
+                                --noise 0.1
+Available options:

+--wave-type: Choose from sine, cosine, or both (combined waves)
+--periods: Number of complete wave cycles
+--points-per-period: Data points per wave cycle
+--noise: Amount of random noise to add (0.0 for perfect waves)

 ## Future Improvements